Sheena Easton: Personal life

 Easton has been married and divorced four times and has two adopted children.
 Her first marriage was in Britain to Sandi Easton at the age of 19.
 The marriage lasted eight months.
 Sandi Easton died in 1998, aged 48.
 Her second marriage in 1984 to Rob Light, a talent agent, ended after 18 months.
 Easton became a US citizen in 1992, carrying dual citizenship with the United Kingdom, and adopted her first child, Jake Rion Cousins Easton, in 1994.
 Two years later, she adopted again, this time a baby girl she named Skylar.
 In the summer of 1997, she met producer Tim Delarm while filming an episode of ESPN Canon Photo Safari in Yellowstone National Park and they married in Las Vegas in July 1997; the marriage lasted one year.
 On 9 November 2002, she married John Minoli, a Beverly Hills plastic surgeon; they divorced in 2003.

 Easton described her 1990s casino residency as family-friendly, noting that her work hours began when the kids went to bed.
-During that time, she had tired of the endless cycle of touring, recording and doing "a bunch of TV".

-According to RuPaul, Easton's personal style inspired RuPaul's "true high-femme sexy glamazon look".
+During that time, she had grown tired of the endless cycle of touring, recording and doing "a bunch of TV".
+RuPaul said Easton's personal style inspired his "true high-femme sexy glamazon look".

 Easton resides in Henderson, Nevada, US.
 She describes herself as a hardcore gamer, favoring World of Warcraft and Ghost of Tsushima.